Carat Weight — is a 2 Carat Diamond Too Big?

 A visual guide to carat weight to help you answer that pesky question — is your dream diamond too big, too small, or just right.

 Lab-grown diamonds have made larger diamonds more affordable than ever before.
 So, you might find yourself asking a new type of question — how big is too big?
-Is a two-carat diamond too big?
-A three-carat?
+Is a 2 carat diamond too big?
+A 3 carat diamond?
 This is becoming one of the most common questions we get asked.
 If a one-carat diamond is the most popular option for mined diamonds, what’s most popular for a lab-grown diamond?
 How large can you go before your ring simply isn’t practical, dwarfs your finger, or gets too ostentatious?
 There’s no obvious answer, but we get the question so often these days we’ll do our best to try and figure it out.

 To help figure this out, we put together a visual guide to carat weight.
 Use these images to judge for yourself — how big is too big?